Frequently Asked Questions

 Q: How long does the battery last?

 A: This will depend on how often the altimeter is used as well as where it is stored.
 If the altimeter is often in a moving car in hilly territory, the battery will drain a bit more quickly.
 Generally speaking, the user should be able to get approximately 150 jumps on the unit before it needs to be recharged.
-When stored charged, the battery can last as long as six weeks.
+When stored charged, the battery can last as long as four weeks.
 The units should be able to get approximately 300-400 charge cycles without significantly affecting battery life.
 The fewer LEDs used during a jump, the longer the battery will last.
+In Deep Sleep Mode (where the altimeter does not register altitude and must be woken up by button press), the battery can last as long as six months.

 Q: Can I set the altimeter on the way to altitude?